About Colorado Math Corps

 How AmeriCorps Members Help

 - Serve in a school five days a week and use evidence-based math interventions to work with small groups of 4th-8th graders who are struggling in math

 - Conduct intervention sessions that are 30-45 minutes.
 Each student on the caseload is seen 90 minutes per week

 - Serve a caseload of at least 26 students

-- Monitor student progress bi-monthly and meet with Internal and Master coaches to assess data and support student success
+- Monitor student progress bi-monthly and meet with Internal and CYC coaches to assess data and support student success